samyakbhuta/gtts/README.md

 #### As developer

 Please start forking this project and send your pull requests.
+Here is [issues list] (https://github.com/samyakbhuta/gtts/issues).

 ##### Synthesis how ?